When the M-1s first came, many attempts were made at operating two car

 LIRR #113 H10s at DIVIDE Tower, Hicksville - Engineer Robert Creighton Photo/Archive: Art Huneke

-Park is a fishing haven and a picnicker's delight, located on the eastern
+fishing haven and a picnicker's delight, located on the eastern tip of Jones

-tip of Jones Island at the end of the Ocean Parkway.
-Open and charter
+Island at the end of the Ocean Parkway.
+Open and charter boats are available

 If you are unfamiliar with that Park, its main function is to serve as one of the largest places on the Island (save perhaps Montauk) to grab a "party" boat to go fish.
 Also a great spot for crabbing and fishing off a dock.
 Just watch the tide, it just whips through there except at slack water.
 The only way I could think of is that the LIRR offered a package to go to Babylon and then a bus to Captree.